rvduu/vmm/README.md

 ## Customization by setting default values for variables

 All variables in the top section of the script (inclusing the Kickstart templates) can be overriden by stroring them in `$HOME/.vvm.conf`.
-Because it can contain activation keys or login information, this file should not be readable ny others (`chmod 0600 $HOME/.vmm.conf).
+Because it can contain activation keys or login information, this file should not be readable by others (`chmod 0600 $HOME/.vmm.conf`).

 It is also possible to use a custom kickstart template.
 Dump the default kickstart template with: